Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 pip install --upgrade tensorflow-gpu==1.4.1
 ```

-### 1 How to run the trained car in the simulation
+### 1 Run the trained car in the simulation

+*If you don't wanna test the model, you can skip this step.*

 Using the Udacity simulator and my [drive.py](./drive.py) file, the car can be driven autonomously around the track by executing